Snowpark Container Services: Monitoring Services

 You control which streams are collected (all, standard error only, or none) that you want stored in an event table by using the spec.logExporters field in the service specification file.

-You can then query the event table for events.
-For example, the following SELECT statement retrieves Snowflake service and job events recorded in the past hour:
+Next, query that event table.
+The following SELECT statement retrieves Snowflake service and job events recorded in the past hour:

 SELECT TIMESTAMP, RESOURCE_ATTRIBUTES, RECORD_ATTRIBUTES, VALUE